signalfx/integrations/collectd-redis/README.md

 ### CONFIGURATION

+Using the example configuration files [`10-redis_master.conf`](././10-redis_master.conf) or [`10-redis_slave.conf`](././10-redis_slave.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the Redis instance to be monitored.

 | Configuration Option | Type | Definition |
 |----------------------|------|------------|
 | Node | Nodename | The Node block identifies a new Redis node, that is a new Redis instance running in an specified host and port.
 The name for node is a canonical identifier which is used as plugin instance.
 It is limited to 64 characters in length.|